AndyShiue/Ende-readme/README.md

 6. **`impl`s**:
    Did I mention `impl`s are first-class citizens of Ende?
    They can be returned and passed as arguments.
-   `impl`s are always constants; all `impl`s mentioned before are also `const fn`s.
+   `impl`s are always constants; all `impl`s mentioned before are also `const fn`s that are guaranteed to be total.
-   Nevertheless, `auto impl`s need not be `const fn`s.
-   `dyn auto impl`s are `auto impl`s that operate at runtime.
+   Nevertheless, Auto `impl`s need not be `const fn`s. auto `impl`s that operate at runtime are denoted `impl(auto, dyn)`.
-   `dyn auto impl`s exist because sometimes we can never get the value of the self parameter at compile time, e.g. dereferencing a smart pointer into its underlying type.
+   They exist because sometimes we can never get the value of the `self` parameter at compile time, e.g. dereferencing a smart pointer into its underlying type.
-   `dyn auto impl`s aren't guarantee to be total.

 7. **`data`**:
    In normal `data`, all variants are constants.